-You'll undertake a series of primers, covering the baseline knowledge areas of financial statements, microeconomics, statistics and Excel spreadsheets.
+You'll undertake a series of primers, covering the baseline knowledge areas of financial statements, microeconomics, marketing, operations management and Excel spreadsheets.
 As part of the program you will access one of the world's leading distance learning systems developed for these areas and designed to refresh prior learning.
 You will be tested, instructed, and then re-tested at your own pace to determine any knowledge gaps, ensuring a similar level of expertise among the cohort.
-The online primers will be available from January with a completion date of the start of EMBA6003 Integrated Management in May.
+The online primers will be available from January with a completion date of the start of EMBA6004 Thriving in New Markets in September.

 The Executive MBA Report is a strategic project designed by you in consultation with the Executive MBA Program Director and your company (or equivalent).
 The project lasts 18 months and can be for your organisation or company, another organisation; or a new product, service or business.
 It will require you to draw upon what you learn during your studies.
 At the conclusion of the program, you will present your work to your senior executive group (or equivalent), which will provide an excellent opportunity for you to demonstrate firsthand, your abilities as a future leader.

 For the first face-to-face unit of study, the concept of leadership is explored from a wide range of intellectual perspectives that go beyond the boundaries of traditional business disciplines.
 For example, we use a military perspective on leadership to see the difference between commanding an organisation and establishing the commander’s intent.
 We use a political perspective to examine the role of rhetoric and managing power relations.
 We look at critical reasoning and what philosophy reveals about leadership through the philosophical perspective.
 The dramaturgical perspective explores the importance of storytelling, performance and media in creating a leadership persona.
 With the ethical perspective, we focus on integrity and implementing ethical principles.
 As well, we use the musical perspective to explore critical listening and teamwork.
 These approaches develop a critical appreciation of different leadership styles.
 We also use mindfulness and discussions of health and fitness to explore how a leader maintains their capability to lead in times of stress.